mofasseldotcom/BootScoreHTML/README.md

-# bootscore-html - HTML version of BootScore Theme Framework
+# BootScoreHTML is the HTML version of [BootScore](http://bootscore.com) WordPress Theme Framework
 ===

 This is a multipurpose Wordpress Starter Theme framework (HTML Version) built using [Underscores](http://underscores.me) and [Bootstrap](http://getbootstrap.com).